-- Minimize adverse effects to historic districts and structures. - Minimize adverse effects to threatened and endangered species and Essential Fish Habitat. - Ensure that environmental justice considerations are not compromised.

-- Avoid high-cost modifications and installation of flood gates to Interstate 26 and U.S. Route 17 hurricane evacuation routes. - Avoid encroaching on navigation channels in the Charleston Harbor and the Ashley and Cooper Rivers (see Figure 2-1). - Avoid adverse impacts to Coast Guard, port, and marina operations.
+- Minimize adverse effects to historic districts and structures over the 50-year period of analysis of 2032 2082. - Minimize adverse effects to threatened and endangered species and Essential Fish Habitat over the 50-year period of analysis of 2032 2082. - Ensure that environmental justice considerations are incorporated and not compromised over the 50-year period of analysis of 2032 2082. - Avoid high-cost modifications and installation of flood gates to Interstate 26 and U.S. Route 17 over the 50-year period of analysis of 2032 2082. - Avoid encroaching on navigation channels in the Charleston Harbor and the Ashley and Cooper Rivers (see Figure 2-1) over the 50-year period of analysis of 2032 2082. - Avoid adverse impacts to Coast Guard, port, and marina operations over the 50-year period of analysis of 2032 2082.

 The first three constraints are universal constraints, in that they are based in law and policy and apply in some form to every planning study.
-For example, in addition to substantive legal protections for historic resources, Section 904 of the Water Resources Development Act (WRDA) of 1986 requires USACE to address the preservation of cultural and historical values in the formulation and evaluation of alternative plans and Section 112(b)(1) of WRDA 2020 (P.L.
+For example, in addition to substantive legal protections for historic resources, Section 904 of WRDA 1986 requires USACE to address the preservation of cultural and historical values in the formulation and evaluation of alternative plans, and Section 112(b)(1) of WRDA 2020 (P.L.
 166-260) requires the consideration of environmental justice in the formulation of water resource projects consistent with Executive Order 12898.
+Universal constraints may assume particular importance in an individual context, as in the case of the high concentration of historic resources present on the Charleston Peninsula.
 The last three constraints are specific to this study.
 On the Ashley River, any proposed barrier must be strategically placed to avoid impacts to operations of the U.S. Coast Guard Station at Tradd Street and the Safe Harbor Charleston City Marina, the federal navigation channel, and the Ashley River bridge.
 Alignment of a barrier through this area would be constrained to the height of the existing abutment of the Ashley River Bridge which is 12 feet NAVD88.
 Violating these constraints would be a major cost driver and limit the net benefits of a potential barrier structure.

 Figure 2-1.
 Depiction of the federal navigation channels near the study area.
-Official mapping product of the Management Support Branch,

-Charleston District, USACE.
+Official mapping product of the Management Support Branch, Charleston District, USACE.